DerrickLamers/grblwiki/Grbl-v1.1-Commands.md

 ```
 If you have multiple G-code startup blocks, they will print back to you in order upon every startup.
 And if you'd like to clear one of the startup blocks, (e.g., block 0) type `$N0=` without anything following the equal sign.

-NOTE: There are two variations on when startup blocks with run.
+NOTE: There are two variations on when startup blocks will not run.
 First, it will not run if Grbl initializes up in an ALARM state or exits an ALARM state via an `$X` unlock for safety reasons.
 Always address and cancel the ALARM and then finish by a reset, where the startup blocks will run at initialization.
 Second, if you have homing enabled, the startup blocks will execute immediately after a successful homing cycle, not at startup.

 #### `$C` - Check gcode mode
 This toggles the Grbl's gcode parser to take all incoming blocks and process them completely, as it would in normal operation, but it does not move any of the axes, ignores dwells, and powers off the spindle and coolant.
 This is intended as a way to provide the user a way to check how their new G-code program fares with Grbl's parser and monitor for any errors (and checks for soft limit violations, if enabled).